Crimscon/Crimscon/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently looking for a job
+- 🔭 I’m currently working on bigdata company
-- 🌱 I’m currently learning Java
+- 🌱 I’m always learning Java
 - 💬 Ask me about something
 - 📫 How to reach me: shigorat85@gmail.com, [VK](https://vk.com/coslo "VK") or [Linkedin](https://www.linkedin.com/in/crimscon/ "My profile")
 - 😄 Pronouns: he/him